xAirx/ReactNative-RestaurantAppProject/README.md

 #### Part 5: Login registration and authentication.

-    Connecting the login system to the backend, allowing users to login and register.
-    Based on the user being admin or not, the user will either be redirected to home or an admin panel.

-     /////////// ADMIN Operations ////////////

-     Redirect from login to admin panel
+         ******* Admin Panel is setup *******

+        Frontend structure - done

+        Admin  / able to be able to GET all the registered users' information from the database -done

-    Enable admin to upload files, such as images when creating new dishes.
+        Admin  / able to upload files, such as images when creating new dishes. -done

-    Enable admin to flag dishes as promoted or not.
+        Admin  / ableadmin to flag dishes as promoted or not. -done

-    Enable admin to flag leaders as promoted
+        Admin  / able admin to flag leaders as promoted -done

-    ////////// Simple user "operations" //////////////
+         Todo:

+         //////////// REGISTRATION SYSTEM ///////////

+         /////////////Buttons, checkboxes, not connected to handlefunctions  // post operations yet.//////////

+        //////////////////// Security ///////////////////////

+        Redirect from login to admin panel if user is not authorized for the admin route, redirect back.

+        Need to add Redux integration with backend here:

+        Admin allowed / able to perform POST, PUT and DELETE operations

+        /Admin route will give redirect 403, if you are not logged in as admin

+        ///////////////// ADMIN panel ////////////////////

+        Admin logic to unCHECK when a dish is already featured.

+        Admin recieves popup alert before deletion is completed.
+"Warning"

+        /////////////////// Comments ///////////////////////

+        Allowed users to select a dish as their favorite, and add it to the list of favorites that are saved on the server.

+        Delete one or all of their favorite dishes from their favorites list on the server.

+        Admins can mod comments, admin moderation comment button will only appear if "user" is logged in as admin. - logic needed

+        Allow a registered user to submit comments,  - need redux post implementation

+        //////////// Start building User Panel / Favorites / My Comments Panel ///////////////

+        Via Userpanel able to update profilepicture, description etc.

-    Enable a registered user to submit comments, update a submitted comment and delete a submitted comment.
+        Via Userpanel able to update a submitted comment and delete a submitted comment.

         The user should be restricted to perform such operations only on his/her own comments.
-No user or even the Admin can edit or delete the comments submitted by other users.

-    Enable users to select a dish as their favorite, and add it to the list of favorites that are saved on the server.
+        Allowed users to select a dish as their favorite, and add it to the list of favorites that are saved on the server.

-     Enable users to retrieve the list of their favorite dishes from the server
+        Allowed users to retrieve the list of their favorite dishes from the server

-    Enable users to Delete one or all of their favorite dishes from their favorites list on the server.
+        Delete one or all of their favorite dishes from their favorites list on the server.

-    Enable Oauth and facebook login

 &nbsp;
 &nbsp;